InsertKoinIO/koin/koin-projects/docs/reference/koin-android/workmanager.md

 ## WorkManager DSL

-## Setup Fragment Factory
+## Setup WorkManager

-At start, in your KoinApplication declaration, use the `fragmentFactory()` keyword to setup a default `KoinFragmentFactory` instance:
+At start, in your KoinApplication declaration, use the `workManagerFactory()` keyword to a setup custom WorkManager instance:

 ```kotlin
 class MainApplication : Application(), KoinComponent {